 Organic Aloe Face Cream Recipe + Instructions

-The ingredients include Aloe Vera which hopefully you can scrape from the leaf of the plant – if not you can use a store-bought gel.
+The ingredients include Aloe Vera which you can scrape from the leaf of your own plant.
+If you don’t have one, use store-bought gel.
 Aloe is a gentle astringent that helps soothe inflammation and reduce redness.
 You’ll probably know of its use on sunburns.
-The oils used include Sweet Almond, a light oil that’s commonly used in massage, Rose-hip, rich in anti-oxidants and used in anti-aging formulas, and shea butter, a rich and creamy solid oil that we only use a small amount of for extra creaminess.

 Organic Aloe Face Cream Recipe

 The ingredients below are listed in three phases.
 These are three distinct groups of ingredients that will be added at different parts of the process.
 The main oils are grouped into the ‘Oil Phase’, the water and items that need dissolving are in the ‘Water Phase’, and the ‘Cooling Phase’ is made up of heat sensitive ingredients.

 - 3g (1.5tsp) Olivem 1000* — this is the emulsifier